 - Blurry or double vision

-A TBI can be life-threatening when left untreated, as it can cause internal bleeding inside the brain or a fatal blood clot.
+A car accident brain injury can be life-threatening when left untreated, as it can cause internal bleeding inside the brain or a fatal blood clot.
 It can take hours or even days for the brain to register damage in certain areas.
 For instance, cognitive symptoms like memory loss often take several days to register due to the location of the damage inside of the brain.

 A concussion is a mild form of a traumatic brain injury caused by a blow to the skull that damages the brain.
 Concussions are common in auto accidents when a victim’s head slams into the steering wheel or airbag upon impact.
 Symptoms of a concussion include: